winterheart/broadcom-bt-firmware/README.md

 As you can see, you need `brcm/BCM20702A1-0b05-17cb.hcd` firmware.

-Place required `.hcd` file to `/lib/firmware/brcm`.
-After inserting Broadcom Bluetooth device you will see that firmware successfully loaded:
+Place required `.hcd` file to `/lib/firmware/brcm` and reboot your computer.
+After reboot you will see that firmware successfully loaded:

 ```
 Bluetooth: hci1: BCM: chip id 63